HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/usage/managing_dam/dam_access_control.md

 DAM collection is accessible by the currently logged in user based on his role and the access is managed by DX Portal Access Control as mentioned.

 !!! note
     Currently, only Administrator, Editor, and User roles are exposed in DAM UI.
 The user creating the collection gets explicitly assigned the Administrator role on the collection.
-All child-level collections under that created collection always have the same permissions as the root collection.
+All nested collections by default will inherit the permission from root collection but permission can be modified.

 ### DAM Access Control in detail

-From the DAM perspective, each individual root level collection is a resource instance that can be administered.
-Child collections cannot be administered separately and always have the same permissions as the root collection.
+From the DAM perspective, each individual root level collection and child collection is a resource instance that can be administered.

 - User role: The user can view items in the collection and the collection itself as well as child collections.
 - Editor role: All permissions of the User role plus the user can edit collection details as well as upload items.